-Rules-engine significantly enhances the ability to avoid overlays, deemed the most unsafe and costliest part of patient ID deduplication
+Patient data enrichment rules-engine significantly enhances the ability to avoid overlays, deemed the most unsafe and costliest part of patient ID deduplication

-4medica®, creator of Big Data Management Solutions for healthcare today announced new 4medica Big Data MPI® data enrichment functionalities that significantly minimize the risk of human- and technology-error related patient matching problems.
+4medica®, creator of Big Data Management Solutions for healthcare today announced new 4medica Big Data MPI® patient data enrichment functionalities that significantly minimize the risk of human- and technology-error related patient matching problems.
 4medica is the nation’s leading developer of cloud-based clinical data exchange enabling accurate and reliable patient information to flow across disparate care locations.

 A 2018 Black Book™ survey of nearly 1,400 health technology managers estimated 33 percent of all denied claims result from incorrect patient data, costing the average hospital $1.5 million.
 Further findings noted that staff at hospitals with more than 150 beds can spend in excess of five months validating, normalizing and cleansing the data of hundreds of thousands of records.